Aha moment examples: How to find and design yours in SaaS

 4. Sprout Social

 Aha moment: New Sprout Social users immediately find their aha moment through a product demo tour.
-During the onboarding process, users are able to quickly see the value Sprout Social brings to their social media management toolkit using their company's data to make it even more impactful.
+During the onboarding process, users can quickly see the value Sprout Social brings to their social media management toolkit using their company's data to make it even more impactful.

 In the tool's onboarding process, new users attach their social accounts and share details about their social media experience and goals.